rybaier/LOTR-TT-React-API/pseudo.md

     - Navigation Panel has links to each component file (CHECK)

 - API framework and useEffect Hook, and Data functions
-    - add API calls with corresponding endpoints to each component file
+    - add API calls with corresponding endpoints to each component file (CHECK)
     - verify API calls are logged  (CHECK)
-    - organize data retrieved from API for each component file into basic layout for display
+    - organize data retrieved from API for each component file into basic layout for display (CHECK)

 - CSS
     - basic component style  (CHECK)